openrewrite/rewrite-docs/reference/faq.md

 ```
 {% endtab %}
 {% endtabs %}

+**Moderne CLI**

+The Moderne CLI builds the LST artifacts for your repository in pieces if the repository can't fit into memory entirely.
+It also allows you to run recipes against multiple repositories at once.

 ## My recipe appears to hang when running.
 What's happening?
 Is there a progress report?